SenseLogic/CODA/README.md

 ## Guidelines

-*   Use public attributes and methods.
+*   Whenever possible :

-*   Don't use getters/setters and virtual methods unless needed.
+    *   Use only public attributes and methods.
-*   Prefer virtual methods to delegates.
+    *   Don't use getters/setters and virtual methods.

-## Advices
+    *   Use virtual methods instead of delegates.

 *   Design before you program, to avoid loosing precious time in developing the wrong solution to the wrong problem, by quickly writing :

     *   a short text or UI flow explaining how to use the application, to optimize the application interface before implementing it;
     *   a short text explaining what the application components will do, to optimize the application architecture before implementing it;
     *   a short text or test code explaining how to use the application components, to optimize their external interface before implementing it.